 c) Grain boundaries

-Explanation: The low tensile strength of ceramics can be correlated to presence of structural defects.
+Explanation: The low tensile strength of ceramics can be correlated to the presence of structural defects.
 These generate during fabrication.
 These are pores, voids, surface flaws, inclusions etc.

 3. What is the common process of fabrication of ceramics?

 Explanation: Ceramics are commonly fabricated by sintering.
-This may be liquid or solid phase.
+This may be a liquid or solid phase.
 Ceramics have very high melting points so melting and casting are difficult.